 Slings (also referred to as chains and/or loops) are a functional component of the musculoskeletal system.
 If we think of our torso as a core cylinder, there are multiple slings that wrap around the cylinder in different orientations.
 The cylinder depends on strength and balance from the slings to provide a stable foundation.
 This article will cover a brief overview of the sling systems, as well as cover the anterior and posterior oblique sling exercise progressions and assessment!

 Mike had the unique opportunity to spend 4 months treating in China.
 Sadly, the people there have an extremely low level of education and understanding of their health.
-Every day in the clinic, we battled not just construed cultural enigmas (“my back hurts because of the cold wind”), but also improper education/advice (“my doctor told me if I do anything more vigorous than walking my nerve will impinge and I will be paralyzed”).
-One of the biggest reasons why Craig, Arash, and I started The Prehab Guys’ in the first place was to inject some truth and science into the fitness and health industries.
-Proper education on your movement system, from why you experience pain to self-management strategies, GO A LONG WAY in making this world a much better and happier place.
+Every day in the clinic, we battled not just construed cultural enigmas, "my back hurts because of the cold wind", but also improper education & advice, "my doctor told me if I do anything more vigorous than walking my nerve will impinge and I will be paralyzed".
+One of the biggest reasons why we embarked on the [P]Rehab mission in the first place was to inject some truth and science into the fitness and health industries.
+Proper education on your movement system, why you experience pain, and self-management strategies can go a really long way in making this world a much better and happier place.
 Education is power.
 Let us educate you on MRIs for low back pain and why you should always take medical imaging with a grain of salt!

 Low back pain is the leading cause of activity limitation and work absence throughout much of the world and is associated with an enormous economic burden.
 This is a serious call to action to provide the general public with low back exercises for back pain!
 Low back pain doesn't need to seem all that scary and debilitating, in this article you will learn low back exercises for back pain specifically designed to improve core stability, strength, mobility, which may help reduce your risk of injuring your lower back!